ryanatseolaudio/meta-ebaz4205/README.md

 ### Run the Build

-Kick off the build process by pointing the runner at our project configuration file:
+Kick off the build process by pointing `kas-container` at the project configuration file:

 ```bash
 ./kas-container build ebaz4205-project.yml